Amber-leaf/adaOS/README.md

 # adaOS
-A small in development OS.
+A small in development kernel.

 ## Features:
 like nothing right now